rissole/jPlayer/README.md

 Support for [Zepto](http://zeptojs.com/) 1.0+ compiled with the data module.

+## This fork

+This fork changes the shuffle behaviour so that the playlist renders in original order always, but the player will jump to a random song when Shuffle is enabled.
+(Originally, Shuffle randomised the order of the playlist, and then played through the new playlist sequentially.)

 ## What is jPlayer?

 ### jPlayer is a jQuery/Zepto plugin that allows you to: